-I am a total optimist, but also a realist, who believes the coming years will be turbulent.
+I am a total optimist, but also a realist, who believes the coming years might become quite turbulent.
 I just think it’s best to keep your financial matters to yourself.

 5 Fun Facts About Me.

 Fact #1 – The first precious metal stock I bought was from an Australian mining company called MIM.
 It was in the early 90s (I was 15 years old).
-MIM was taken over by Xstrata, then became part of Glencore.
+MIM was taken over by Xstrata, then became part of Glencore (GLCNF).

-Fact #2 – For two years I worked for Germany’s Discount Broker Consors (now part of BNP).
+Fact #2 – For two years, I worked for a German stockbroker.

-Fact #3 – I guess I am one of the few people in the world who sold the same company twice.
+Fact #3 – I sold the company I started twice.

-Fact #4 – My first 10x trade was with Take-Two Interactive ($TTWO), the publisher of Grand Theft Auto.
+Fact #4 – My first ten-bagger was with Take-Two Interactive (TTWO), the publisher of Grand Theft Auto.
 I bought the stock at 17 USD and sold it at 175 USD.